daniestevez/gr-satellites/examples/qo100-multimedia-beacon/README.md

 DC.

-The other element used in the receiver is the Python script `qo100_websockets_server.py` that runs a WebSockets server.
+The other element used in the receiver is the Python script `qo100_websocket_server.py` that runs a WebSocket server.
 This is used for sending real-time data from the beacon into a web browser.
 The beacon transmits a file `qo100info.html` that can be opened with a web browser.
-This HTML file will connect to the WebSockets server to fetch and display real-time data.
+This HTML file will connect to the WebSocket server to fetch and display real-time data.

 ## Running